- NENPA University

 NENPA presented the New England Journalism Educator of the Year award to recognize a professor at a university or college in the six-state region who is doing outstanding work to prepare journalists to lead our newspaper organizations into the future.
 Each college in New England is entitled to submit one nomination for the Journalism Educator of the Year award.

 Nominations for the New England Journalism Educator of the Year are submitted each year in the spring.
-The award is presented at the NENPA Fall Conference in October.
+The award is presented at The NESNEs in the April.

 2014 New England Journalism Educator of the Year